jpinedaf/NOEMA_streamer_analysis/README.md

 -----
 -----

-This repository includes the scripts used to carry ou the analysis of the NOEMA streamer paper (Pineda et al. in prep).
+This repository includes the scripts used to carry ou the analysis of the NOEMA streamer paper (Pineda et al., 2020).

 it requires the package [velocity_tools](https://github.com/jpinedaf/velocity_tools).